Nirma/blog/posts/learning-to-love-result.md

 ```

-And finally we can get around to writing our error handling code a little bit more elegantly clearly separating the logic for success or failure and now there is no chance of "superposition" or being both success and failure or some other undefined state where they are both `nil`:
+And finally we can get around to writing our error handling code a little more concise and clearly.

+Writing the logic to be either success or failure and now there is no chance of "superposition" or some other undefined state where they are both `nil`:

 ``` swift
 switch result {